A Quantum Annealing Algorithm for Finding Pure Nash Equilibria in Graphical Games: Conclusion

 \section{Conclusion}

 We proposed Q-Nash, to our knowledge the first algorithm that finds PNE-GG using quantum annealing hardware.

-Regarding the effectiveness of Q-Nash, we showed that for small game instances (ranging from 6-10 players) the algorithm was always able to find all PNE in differently structured graphical games.
+Regarding the effectiveness of Q-Nash, we showed that for small game instances (ranging from 6-12 players) the algorithm was always able to find all PNE in differently structured graphical games.
 Anyway we have to mention, that with increasing number of players the variance w.r.t the number of found PNE increased, too.

 Due to the fact that quantum computing is still in its infancy and recent hardware is limited in the number of qubits and their connectivity, we had to fall back on a quantum-classical hybrid solver, called QBSolv, which involves additional overhead time.
 That makes it difficult to draw a fair comparison of Q-Nash and classical state-of-the-art solution methods regarding the computational time.
 We therefore decomposed the total time into its main components to show their impact.
 According to the experimental results, the only unpredictable time component is QBSolv's classical tabu search along with latency and job queuing times at D-Wave's cloud computing frontend.
 However with D-Wave announcing an immense rise of the number of qubits and their connectivity on D-Wave's quantum processors in the next years\footnote{\href{https://www.dwavesys.com/sites/default/files/mwj_dwave_qubits2018.pdf}{https://www.dwavesys.com/sites/default/files/mwj\_dwave\_\\qubits2018.pdf}}, it might be possible to embed larger game instances directly onto the chip and therefore omit hybrid solvers like QBSolv.
 Another possibility is using Fujitsu's Digital Annealing Unit (DAU) which also takes a QUBO matrix as input.
 With DAU being able to solve larger fully connected QUBO problems \cite{aramon2019physics}, a shorter total computation time could be achieved.